douglasdavis/twaml/docs/source/started.rst

 The bare requirements for data handling, plotting, and testing include:

-- numpy
-- uproot
+- uproot (>=3.0 tested)
 - pandas
-- scikit-learn
+- scikit-learn (>=0.20 tested)
 - matplotlib
 - h5py
 - pytables
 - pytest

-Since twaml is in an early development stage specific versions are not listed and tests are run with the latest available installation from PyPI or Anaconda/conda-forge.
+Since twaml is in an early development stage specific versions may change.  listed and tests are run with the latest available installation from PyPI or Anaconda/conda-forge.

 For training and testing models